Ayrton Senna McLaren Rheos Helmet, 1991

 Nineteen ninety-one would also be Senna’s second and final year of wearing a Rheos helmet, with Senna moving to Shoei for 1992 and 1993 and then moving back to Bell prior to his passing, leaving only a small number of Senna-worn Rheos helmets in existence.
 Rheos was a Honda-owned motorcycle helmet manufacturer, but exclusive for the Japanese motorcycle market.
 Honda had bikes racing in the Japanese domestic motorcycle race series and many of those riders wore the Rheos helmet.
 As Senna was such an important figure to Honda, they decided to make bespoke helmets for both him and his teammate Gerhard Berger.

 The helmets produced for 1991 were significant as these were brand new, bespoke helmets produced by Rheos focused on car racing rather than motorcycle racing.
 These were produced in very limited numbers, not intended for regular production, and never generally available to purchase.
-As such, it boasts a variety of differences in the shell, visor, and venting to the helmets from 1990.
+As such, it boasts a variety of differences in the shell, visor, and venting to the Rheos helmets used in 1990.
+The weight of this 1991 Rheos at 1.3 Kgs is significant because it was considerably lighter than his previous Bell helmets

-Research shows that this helmet was manufactured approximately seven days prior to the 1991 Hungarian Grand Prix.
-In all likelihood, this was too close to that grand prix for the helmet to have been worn there by Senna, but the helmet would have been available for race use during the 1991 Belgian Grand Prix weekend and onward.
+This particular helmet was completed by Rheos on 7 August 1991, just four days prior to the 1991 Hungarian Grand Prix.
+This was too close to that grand prix for the helmet to have been worn there by Senna, but the helmet became available for race use during the 1991 Belgian Grand Prix weekend and onward.
+Rheos technicians accompanied their helmets to each grand prix to maintain and observe the use of the pair of helmets made available to each driver at any given weekend.

 Acquired by the consignor approximately fifteen years ago, the helmet still shows visible signs of its race-worn use, and is presented in very well-preserved condition.
 It was used by Senna at a pivotal moment in his illustrious career and as such would be a significant addition to any collection.